 • Personal statement

 Starting from the top, a personal statement or professional summary is vital for UK recruiters.
-It introduces you as an applicant and gives you an opportunity to pick out your most important skills, qualifications, or experience.
+It introduces you as an applicant through your most important skills, qualifications, or experience.
 Because Europass CVs don’t include a professional summary, they can seem impersonal and incomplete.

 • Skills section